vkakerbeck/tbp.monty/docs/future-work/cmp-hierarchy-improvements.md

 title: CMP & Hierarchy Improvements
 description: Improvements we would like to add to the CMP or hierarchical information processing.
 ---
+Items that relate to changing the [message passing](../how-monty-works/monty/messages-in-monty.md) between Monty components (either the routing or the format of the messages), go into this section.
+Also items related to passing information up and down the hierarchy (between LMs) are listed here.
+Items related to messages passed laterally between LMs (voting) are listed under [voting improvements](voting-improvements.md).

 > 📘 Heterarchy vs. Hierarchy
 >